snyderjo/ambience_comparison/index.md

 of 1 in the living room.
 The Bedroom value holds steady around .985 G’s.
 Taken at face value, it means that
-1. Gravity effect is slightly lesser in my bedroom than in the rest of the world, and
+1. Gravity’s effect is slightly lesser in my bedroom than in the rest of the world, and
-2. Gravity’s value occasionally jumps .6 G’s in my living room.
+2. Gravity’s value occasionally jumps .06 G’s in my living room.

 I’ll chalk these differences up to measurement error.